raunakkk21/Keywords/README.md

 - *RAFT*-Raft is a consensus algorithm that's used in Kubernetes to ensure consistency and fault tolerance.Raft is used in Kubernetes' backing store, which is based on a distributed key-value store called etcd.
 - <img height="250" width="500" src="https://github.com/raunakkk21/Keywords/assets/143111163/342dcdd1-1ce0-4947-a159-569a2bd69d43">

 45. **Ceph(cephalopod)** - Ceph is an open-source software-defined storage platform that provides object, block, and file storage.
 It's designed to be self-healing and self-managed, and it can run on any hardware Ceph is maintained by RedHat.
-It's built on a common distributed cluster foundation.
+- It's built on a common distributed cluster foundation.
 The clusters are designed to run on any hardware with the help of an algorithm called CRUSH (Controlled Replication Under Scalable Hashing).
 46. **OvS** - Open vSwitch (OVS) is an open-source, virtual multilayer switch that provides a switching stack for hardware virtualization environments.
-OVS is a software switch that turns a Linux server into a switch.
-It's designed to enable network automation through programmatic extension.Open vSwitch is well suited to function as a virtual switch in VM environments
+- OVS is a software switch that turns a Linux server into a switch.
+It's designed to enable network automation through programmatic extension.Open vSwitch is well suited to function as a virtual switch in VM environments.
 47. **Rancher** - Rancher is an open-source Kubernetes management tool that allows users to deploy and run clusters anywhere and on any provider.
 - Run containers in production
 - Operate Docker in production